-Brendon Burchard made me realise that we all have ideas, knowledge and life experiences that can potentially be of interest to a large number of people on this planet.
+Brendon Burchard made me realize that we all have ideas, knowledge, and life experiences that can potentially be of interest to a large number of people on this planet.
 It may not appear to be of intrinsic value to us, but other people are willing to pay for it!

 - A book that will rouse you if you are a person of ambition.

-- It allows you to realise that you have untapped potential which has economic value.
+- It allows you to realize that you have untapped potential which has economic value.

 - The millionaire messenger also makes us aware that we can have a job we love, help other people and make a good living at the same time.

 - It is an introduction to the New World of the digital economy.
 The new economy has its own logic and it is the antithesis of the old economy.